 The outdoor scenes, which were supposed to take place in Germany, but were filmed in downtown Cleveland, Ohio, contained numerous Cleveland Historical landmarks including; Tower City, Higbee Building and Casino, the Renaissance Building, and the Soldiers' and Sailors' Monument.

-The twelfth film to surpass the one billion dollar mark worldwide, and the tenth to surpass the four hundred million dollar mark in the U.S. It tied with Avatar (2009) and Harry Potter and the Deathly Hallows: Part 2 (2011) for surpassing the one billion dollar mark worldwide in the fastest time (nineteen days), and set the record of surpassing the four hundred million dollar mark in the U.S. (fourteen days).
+The twelfth film to surpass the $1 billion mark worldwide, and the tenth to surpass the $400 million mark in the U.S. It tied with Avatar (2009) and Harry Potter and the Deathly Hallows: Part 2 (2011) for surpassing the $1 billion mark worldwide in the fastest time (nineteen days), and set the record of surpassing the $400 million mark in the U.S. (fourteen days).

 The "wishbone" section of the Helicarrier, where Banner's lab is located, is referred to in naval architecture as a "well deck".
 It provides a sheltered docking area, typically used for launching small boats or hovercraft for carrying troops ashore.

 The single-engine jet fighters are computer-rendered Lockheed Martin F-35 Lightning IIs.
 F-35s appear briefly in several scenes, including a sequence of the airplane transitioning from forward flight, to vectored-thrust hover-mode, in order to fire its twenty-five millimeter cannon.
 The F-35 was still in development at the time, and didn't even have basic combat capability until late 2015.